Scramble for propane marks Mother Nature's latest challenge for U.S. farmers

 The supply crunch prompted the governors of Iowa, Minnesota, North Dakota and Wisconsin in recent days to sign executive orders temporarily lifting regulations restricting what hours commercial drivers can transport propane, gasoline and diesel fuel to retail suppliers, to try to get the fuel to farmers and farm cooperatives as fast as possible.

-The unexpectedly high demand resulted in two propane terminals in Iowa on ONEOK’s North System to have temporary inventory outages recently, company spokesman Brad Borror said in a statement.
+The unexpectedly high demand resulted in two propane terminals in Iowa on ONEOK’s (OKE.N) North System to have temporary inventory outages recently, company spokesman Brad Borror said in a statement.
 The outages lasted less than 24 hours, Borror said, and the company “is working diligently to timely deliver propane to the region.”

 As of last week, overall U.S. propane inventories were 99.8 million barrels, 20% more than at this time last year.
 But most of that growth is in the U.S. Gulf Coast.